 Credit points: 15

-This subject will provide students with an introduction to the 'Nanoworld' and explores the unusual scientific consequences of small surface to volume ratios.
-This subject provides the grounding for the subsequent career in nanotechnology or applied science.
-Students will attend seminars given by nanotechnology professionals including academics and scientists working in industry.
-The subject culminates in a conference run by students where they present case studies exploring nanoscale issues raised in the lectures.
+In this subject you will be introduced to the special features of the 'Nanoworld', and explore the unusual scientific consequences of small surface to volume ratios.
+This subject will provide the necessary foundations for a subsequent career in nanotechnology or applied science.
+Students will participate in seminars given by nanotechnology professionals including academics and scientists working in industry.
+The subject will culminate in a student-led conference, which offers the opportunity to present case studies that explore nanoscale issues raised in classes.

 Subject Co-ordinatorDavid Hoxley